NorikaNarimatsu/capstone-git/README.md

 2. Need to install MariaDB locally and keep running while coding.

 ## How to Run the RDD and DID analysis
+Before running, RDD or DiD analysis, you first have to parse KAKEN data and save it to a local MariaDB database.

 Step1. clone the repository
 ```
 git clone [https://github.com/NorikaNarimatsu/capstone-git]